 Is it okay if I'm a beginning guitarist?

 It is perfectly fine if you are new to flamenco, I absolutely offer flamenco guitar lessons for beginners!
 In fact, most of my visiting students are beginners, at least in flamenco.
 That said, it will help a whole lot if you already know how to play another style of guitar.
 You should know how to play basic chords (G, C, D, E, A, D, and their minor versions) and be able to change chords easily.
 If you already know how to use your right hand to play arpeggios and melodies, even better.

 No to both questions.
 Flamenco guitar lessons are traditionally taught by rote.
-That means that the teacher demonstrates, and the student copies.
+That means that the teacher demonstrates, the student copies, and we repeat the material together until you know it.
 That is by far the best method of learning flamenco, and will keep you connected to the sound and feel of the music.
 It can be weird at first if you're used to learning from paper, but you'll quickly learn to trust your ear and hands more.
 I occasionally write out rhythms, TABs, or notation if a student needs to visualize something, but it is not a habit.
 At the end of each class, I will record videos of all the material and concepts we cover, and you will use the videos to study.

 Recital of flamenco cante (singing) and guitar.
 Even if you just want to learn solo flamenco guitar, listening to flamenco singing gives context and depth to your playing.